pandeysudip/Mapping-Earthquakes-With-Leaflet/README.md

 ![1-Logo](Images/1-Logo.png)

-I am building a new set of tools that will allow to visualize earthquake data obtained from United States Geological Survey, or USGS.
-This will help to better educate the public and other government organizations (and hopefully secure more funding) on issues facing our planet.
+Built a new set of tools that will allow to visualize earthquake data obtained from United States Geological Survey, or USGS.
+This will help to better educate the public and other government organizations on issues facing our planet.

 ### Level 1: Basic Visualization